stormytuna/Dotfiles/.github/README.md

 - **Theme Management:** [Flavours](https://github.com/misterio77/flavours/).
 A CLI program that makes consistent theming across all my programs a breeze.

-## Why are there two branches

-I'm using a bare repo stored in `~/.dotfiles` locally, but with a working tree of `~`.
-I also don't want this readme file in my home directory, so I work from the `dev` branch which doesn't have the readme, then have a github action merge the changes into the main branch for all to see.

 ## What it looks like

 It's a mystery!